Kong/docs.konghq.com/app/konnect/gateway-manager/active-tracing.md

   </tbody>
 </table>
 <!--vale on-->

-### kong.upstream_ttfb
+### kong.send_request_to_upstream
-A span capturing the "time to first byte" from the upstream.
-This includes the time taken to finish writing the http request to upstream, and the time taken by the upstream to start generating a response.
+A span capturing the time taken to finish writing the http request to upstream.
-This span can be used to identify network delays between Kong and an upstream as well as identifying upstreams that take long to start generating responses.
+This span can be used to identify network delays between Kong and an upstream.

+### kong.read_headers_from_upstream
+A span capturing the time taken for the upstream to generate the response headers.
+This span can be used to identify slowness in response generation from upstreams.

-### kong.upstream_read_response
+### kong.read_body_from_upstream
-A span capturing the time taken for the upstream to generate a full response.
+A span capturing the time taken for the upstream to generate the response body.
-This effectively measures the time Kong sees between the first byte of the response header and the last byte of the response body coming from the upstream.
 This span can be used to identify slowness in response generation from upstreams.

 ### kong.phase.response
 A span capturing the execution of the `response` phase.